laurolins/nanocube/README.md

-<span style="color:red; font-size:20pt">(master branch and this documentation is being modified towards release 3.0.2, visit https://github.com/laurolins/nanocube/tree/3.0.1 for a more consistent documentation)</span>
+<span style="color:red; font-size:20pt">(this branch is being modified towards release 3.0.2, visit https://github.com/laurolins/nanocube/tree/3.0.1 for a more consistent documentation)</span>

 # Nanocubes: an in-memory data structure for spatiotemporal data cubes